Storing your wines with The Wine Society

-Rental charges will be calculated and invoiced annually in advance at the rate shown in The Society's List current at the date of the invoice.
+Rental charges will be calculated and invoiced annually in advance at the rate shown in the latest version of our List.

 Taking wines out of Members' Reserves

 You can choose to withdraw wines online, or by telephone or post.

-Wine may be removed in the same way in which it was laid down (as unmixed cases, pre-mixed cases, member-mixed cases or individual bottles where The Society has restricted the amount for sale – see above for more information) at any time and delivered free of charge in the UK.
+Wine may be removed in the same way in which it was laid down (either as unmixed cases, pre-mixed cases, member-mixed cases or individual bottles where The Society has restricted the amount for sale – see above for more information) at any time and delivered free of charge in the UK.

-Alternatively, members can remove a few bottles of a full case stored in Reserves and leave the remainder to mature further in ideal storage conditions.
+Alternatively, members can remove a few bottles of a full case stored in Reserves and leave the remaining bottles to mature further in ideal storage conditions.
 Wines removed in this way need to be made up into 12-bottle cases using no more than four different wines from the member's unmixed cases stored in Reserves.
 There is no charge for this service.

 Please note that wines already stored in Reserves as part of a mixed case cannot be included in this service and that mixed cases cannot be exported.

-A separate withdrawal request is required for each part-case withdrawal of 12 bottles; so for instance if you'd like to withdraw two cases, you should submit two separate requests.
+We'll need a separate withdrawal request for each part-case withdrawal of 12 bottles; so for instance if you'd like to withdraw two part-cases, you should submit two separate requests.

 Keeping track of your wines

-- Members are able to view exactly what they have in storage by logging in to the My Account section of the website, which also lists our recommended drinking dates for each wine.
+- You can view exactly what you have in storage by logging in to the My Account section of our website, which also lists our recommended drinking dates for each wine.